 Salary negotiation doesn’t have to be intimidating.
 Fearless Salary Negotiation is a deep dive into the strategy and tactics of successful salary negotiation, but what if you don’t have time for a deep dive?

 Here is a short summary of five salary negotiation tactics that everyone can use to negotiate starting salary.
 I’ll just share each tactic and a quick description so you can use these tactics right away if you need them.

-1. Don’t disclose your current or desired salary
+1. Don’t disclose your current or expected salary

 You’ll often be asked for your current or expected salary early in the job interview process.
 This is a salary negotiation tactic disguised as an interview question.